 Warehouse-to-warehouse coverage may not be in effect in some situations.
 For instance, it doesn’t cover cargo if either the shipper or the consignee picks it up.
-Your coverage may also be impacted by sales terms, like if the buyer takes ownership before the cargo reaches the final destination warehouse.
+Your coverage may also be impacted by sales terms (for example, if the buyer takes ownership before the cargo reaches the final destination warehouse).

 Contingency Cargo Insurance